sf-wdi-18/ngRails/README.md

 This just glorified version of the `users#show` that we've worked with the whole class.

-You can then display the user information on the in the `show.html.erb`.
+You can then display the user information in the `show.html.erb`.

 ```html